Marine Fungi: Nature's Hidden Allies in the Fight Against Plastic Pollution

 The Study: Fungi vs. Plastic

-Published in Nature Microbiology, the research identified marine fungi from coastal and deep-sea environments capable of digesting polyethene (PE) and polyurethane (PU)—two of the most persistent plastics clogging landfills and oceans.
-When exposed to plastic in controlled laboratory conditions, fungi such as Zalerion maritimum and Aspergillus terreus adapted their enzymatic activity, accelerating degradation by up to 50% compared to natural processes.
+Published in Nature Microbiology, the research found marine fungi from coastal and deep-sea areas that can break down polyethene (PE) and polyurethane (PU)—two types of plastic that are very hard to get rid of in When exposed to plastic in controlled laboratory conditions, fungi such as Zalerion maritimum and Aspergillus terreus adapted their enzymatic activity, accelerating degradation by up to 50% compared to natural processes.

 How It Works